Residency

 CONTINUOUS LEARNING

-By a graduated and progressive exposure within anatomical pathology and laboratory medicine rotations with a corresponding evaluation of performance, the resident will develop lifelong habits of self-directed learning and critical self-evaluation that will allow for a happy satisfied lifestyle both inside and outside the laboratory.
+By a graduated and progressive exposure within anatomical pathology and laboratory medicine rotations, with a corresponding evaluation of performance, the resident will develop lifelong habits of self-directed learning and critical self-evaluation that will allow for a happy, satisfied lifestyle both inside and outside the laboratory.
 Throughout residency a teaching role is required.
-This fosters continuous learning and the important role that the pathologist plays as an educator in the laboratory, hospital, and academic setting.
+This fosters both content mastery and the important role of educator that the pathologist plays in the private practice, academic, and industry settings.

 RESEARCH